-- All plant pathology MS and PhD students on an assistantship must register for a total of 18 credit hours each semester, including the summer.
+- 1. All plant pathology M.S. and Ph.D. students on an assistantship must register for a total of 18 credit hours each semester, including the summer.
 After course credits, add PATH 7000 (MS students) or PATH 9000 (PhD students) research credits to reach 18. - 2.
-Register for PATH 8150 (Plant Pathology Graduate Seminar) only during the semester you plan to present your exit seminar (1 credit hour, exit thesis or dissertation defense seminar).
-Plant Pathology MS and PhD students are required to attend each departmental seminar, even if they are not registered.
+Register for PATH 8150 (Plant Pathology Graduate Seminar) only during the semester you plan to present your exit seminar (1 credit hour, exit thesis or dissertation defense

-3. All M.S. and Ph.D. students are required to enroll in PATH 8170 for the first 4 semesters for MS students and for the first 6 semesters for PhD students (counting fall and spring semesters only) unless there is a course conflict.
+- seminar).
+Plant Pathology M.S. and Ph.D. students are required to attend each departmental seminar, even if they are not registered. - 3.
+All M.S. and Ph.D. students are required to enroll in PATH 8170 for the first 4 semesters for M.S. students and for the first 6 semesters for Ph.D. students (counting fall and spring semesters only) unless there is a course conflict.
 Course conflicts must be excused by the colloquium coordinator(s) prior to the beginning of the semester.
-A maximum of 2 or 3 credits earned from this course may be applied toward the MS and PhD requirements, respectively.
+As part of the Colloquium, M.S. students will present their research proposal once, typically during their second semester; Ph.D. students will present their research twice, first time typically in their second semester and second time in their fifth semester.
+A maximum of 2 or 3 credits earned from this course may be applied toward the M.S. and Ph.D. requirements, respectively.